snowbillr/llm-exploration/text-adventure/IMPLEMENTATION_PLAN.md

 - [ ] Implement tool execution logic for each agent to update the database
 - [ ] Create context enhancement system for GameMasterAgent
 - [ ] Develop periodic summarization logic for NarrativeAgent
+- [ ] Implement error handling for tool calls and API failures

 ### Phase 4: Integration and Testing
 - [ ] Update main game loop to incorporate all agents